97mams/encryptword/README.md

 # encrypt word

-This mini-project is a simple calculator implemented in PHP, designed to be run through the PHP Command-Line Interface (CLI).
+This mini-project is dedicated to hiding a word.

 ## Get started